SRGSSR/srgletterbox-apple/README.md

 This will update all framework dependencies required to run the demo project.

+## Known issues

+Control center and lock screen integrations are not working reliably in the iOS simulator.
+This is a known simulator-only limitation, everything works fine on a device.

 ## License

 See the [LICENSE](LICENSE) file for more information.